Tadcaster: Religion

+At the other end of the High Street, facing the Tadcaster Brewery (i.e. the John Smith's brewery) is a large Methodist chapel of 1815, extremely plain in style, forming the central section, set slightly back, of a three-part symmetrical facade.

 Transport

 Tadcaster is served by local bus services operating from Leeds City bus station.
 The town is a stop on the Yorkshire Coastliner service, which accesses the Yorkshire Coast.
 Buses also run to Wetherby and Harrogate and to Sherburn-in-Elmet.
 On Mondays a bus service runs to and from Selby.

 Tadcaster railway station on the Church Fenton to Harrogate line closed to passengers in January 1964.
 The nearest railway stations are Ulleskelf, Church Fenton and York railway station which has a wider range of services and is connected to Tadcaster by the Yorkshire Coastliner bus service.